 Does your country mostly import or export oil?

-How does the production and consumption of oil affect the environment?
+How do the production and consumption of oil affect the environment?

 What happens when there is an oil spill?
 How do people try to clean them up?